Prakash-sa/Competitive-Programming/tree/bt/README.md

 ## Boundary

-- Left Boundary
+- Left Boundary of root->left
-- Leaf Boundary
+- Leaf Boundary of root->left and root->right
-- Right Boundary
+- Right Boundary of root->right

+## Zigzag level

+- Reverse at alternative level

+# Cousins

+## Sum

+## is Cousins

+- same level and not siblings